 Markle's thoughts about ending her life are what's known as “suicidal ideation,” says Patricia Kaine, M.D., a retired family physician who's now a suicide prevention speaker in Cleveland and has experienced such thoughts herself.
 “Suicidal ideation is where you have gone beyond the fleeting thought of suicide to, ‘I'm thinking of ways to commit suicide.
 I'm thinking how suicide will make life better, for either me or the people around me.
 Meghan Markle's story is more common than people realize."

 Kim Ruocco, who lost her husband to suicide in 2005, can relate.

 “Meghan said a lot of similar things that you hear from people who are struggling,” says Ruocco, vice president of Suicide Prevention & Postvention for the Tragedy Assistance Program for Survivors (TAPS).
 “And you think about, if she could get to that place, anybody could."

 Beyond fleeting thoughts

-The data varies, but somewhere around 25 to 35 percent of adults in the U.S. have had suicidal thoughts at some point in their lives, says Christine Moutier, M.D., chief medical officer at the American Foundation for Suicide Prevention.
+The data vary, but around 25 to 35 percent of adults in the U.S. have had suicidal thoughts at some point in their lives, says Christine Moutier, M.D., chief medical officer at the American Foundation for Suicide Prevention.

-Suicidal thoughts are so widespread, according to the Centers for Disease Control and Prevention (CDC), that in 2019, 12 million American adults admitted to seriously thinking about suicide, 3.5 million planned a suicide attempt, and 1.4 million attempted suicide.
-It was responsible for 47,500 deaths that year.
+Suicidal thoughts are so widespread, according to the Centers for Disease Control and Prevention (CDC), that in 2021, an estimated 12.3 million adults seriously thought about suicide; 3.5 million made a plan; and 1.7 million made an attempt.

-"It does not necessarily indicate anything other than the fact that life is challenging for all human beings,” says Moutier.
+"It does not necessarily indicate anything other than the fact that life is challenging for all human beings,” Moutier says.
 “Challenges and struggles are kind of universal to the human condition.”